-The purpose of this guide is to provide you with all the information you will need in order to file a sexual abuse claim.
+The purpose of this guide is to provide you with all the information you will need in order to file a compensation claim.
 In this guide, you will learn of the many ways in which you or your child may have been sexually abused.
-It is important to know that men can be sexually assaulted as well and equally important to know that sexual abuse does not come in the form of a physical injury only.
-As you continue to read this guide you will learn about the many other forms of sexual abuse that a person may experience.

-If you still have any reservations about filing a claim, please feel free to contact one of our representatives, who will be able to clarify any issues you may have.
+If you still have any reservations about filing a claim or questions about sexual abuse claims such as how much compensation for sexually abused victims is available, please feel free to contact one of our representatives.
 Our contact information will be provided at the end of this guide.

-Sexual Abuse is an undesired sexual advance on one person by another person.
-When there is force involved it is then called sexual assault.
+When looking at the process of making sexual abuse claims, we first need to define what sexual abuse is.
+Sexual Abuse is a forced and non-consensual sexual advance on one person by another person.
+When there is a force involved it is then called sexual assault.